 Each academic year, University Music provides music-making opportunities for up 2,000 students and members of the local community through a variety of ensembles and projects for choirs, orchestras, instrumental ensembles, jazz groups and those wishing to explore music creatively.
 Students can become virtual members of the Music Society, joining online for a number of virtual performances, workshops, and social events.
 Chamber music - both classical and with small jazz bands - will be the focus of the autumn term, with an enhanced level of professional coaching.
 We are hoping there will be a gradual increase in the size and scale of ensembles as guidance around social distancing for musicians’ changes.

-Lockdown is slowly lifting across the UK, and as it does some locations across Birmingham and the West Midlands are starting to open up too.
-Shops, restaurants, bars and pubs are opening when it is safe for them to do so, as the city and the world starts to get back on its feet.
+Shops, restaurants, bars and pubs are open where it is safe for them to do so, as the city and the world starts to get back on its feet.
 Birmingham has a range of wonderful attractions where you can meet up with friends, and acres of green spaces waiting to be explored.
 Our campus is a green space, and just a mile away is Cannon Hill Park.
 Birmingham has more than 500 parks, so why not use the Find A Park tool to see what we have on offer.
 As a city with hundreds of independent businesses, many have adapted swiftly to the current situation and as well as reopening their businesses, they are developing new ways of working to suit everyone's needs - so you'll still find street food stalls, arts markets, cocktails and more throughout the city.

 Visit Birmingham have put together a useful web page containing virtual tours, videos and more, and you can also explore our own city website content, including what our students think of the city and their hidden gems.